flexiondotorg/IMDB-to-MPEG/README.txt

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

+The fonts are distributed under the following copyright:
+Copyright (c) 2003 by Bitstream, Inc. All Rights Reserved.
+Bitstream Vera is a trademark of Bitstream, Inc.

+The fonts have a generous copyright, allowing derivative works (as long as "Bitstream" or "Vera" are not in the names), and full redistribution (so long as they are not *sold* by themselves).
+They can be be bundled, redistributed and sold with any software.

 Introduction

 I run Mediatomb DLNA server with my PS3 as the client.
 I am working towards